DariaGangardt/pAGN/_sources/examples.rst.txt

     def gamma_thermal(gamma, obj, q):
         """
-        Method to calculate the thermal torque from the Masset 2017 equations.
+        Method to calculate the thermal torque from the Masset 2017 equations, with decay and torque saturation.

         Parameters
         ----------